NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Simulation Control: Run Period**

-Enter a date range like 'Jan 1 - Dec 31'.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.11.0/workflow_inputs.html#hpxml-simulation-control'>HPXML Simulation Control</a>) is used.
+Enter a date range like 'Mar 1 - May 31'.
+Defaults to the entire year.

 - **Name:** ``simulation_control_run_period``
 - **Type:** ``String``